mhendrey/vekterdb/docs/source/vekterdb.rst

 is set to "L2" to match the Euclidean distance used for the SIFT-1M dataset.
 We use half of the data, 500k, to train the index.
 We pull 50,000 records from the database at any one time and also insert into FAISS at this amount.
-When adding vectors into the FAISS index, we will select the closest centroid from among the nearest 50 centroids.
+When adding vectors into the FAISS index, we will select the closest centroid from amongst a candidate pool of the nearest 25 centroids.
 If we had used just an "IVF5000,PQ32" index, we would compare each vector to all 5,000 centroids to determine which partition to insert the vector.

 ::